Advanced Yoga Practices (AYP) 200-hour Teacher Training Course, Koh Tao, Thailand

 - Luxury shared 4-person tent with AC: £1,999 per person (available)

 Prices are in British Pounds.

 The cost includes accommodation, food and the course fee.
 It also includes 3 day trips during the course to visit other parts of the island and to go snorkelling on a boat trip.

 A £300 non-refundable deposit is required to secure your place on the course.
 The balance will then be due two-months before the course starts.

 If you are sharing a tent and coming on you own, you will be sharing with people of the same gender.

 The luxury tents are already set up with beds, electricity, lights and air conditioning.

 There will be a maximum of 21 people on this course.

 If the course has to be cancelled due to the coronavirus situation, you will be entitled to a full refund or the opportunity to transfer your booking to another TTC with Tristan.
-If you are unable to travel due to the coronavirus restrictions, then you will also be entitled to a full refund, or to transfer your place to another date.
+If you are unable to travel due to the coronavirus restrictions, or due to the war in Ukraine, then you will also be entitled to a full refund, or to transfer your place to another date.

 Frequently asked questions